• Great local honey, from an environmentally conscientious apiculturist.

 October 3, 2022

-Natural Raw Local Wildflower Honey
+Local Wildflower Honey

 Located in the town of Brighton just outside Rochester, New York is our apiary and gardens.
 At Brighton Honey, we are passionate about honey and pride ourselves on producing locally sourced wildflower honey without chemicals, antibiotics, or pesticides.
 It's natural, raw honey sourced from my hives.
 If you are looking for local honey please contact us or you can purchase honey online.
 If you want to stop by to purchase honey and you can see the bees hard at work.
 Brighton Honey is 100% pure, raw, unfiltered, all-natural, and is never heat-treated.
 If you hold it up to the sunlight you can see specks of pollen grains and tiny pieces of white beeswax, something that missing in processed or imported honey typically from the supermarket.

-If you are looking for honey in the Hudson Valley please see visit my brother's site West Nyack Honey
+If you are looking for honey in the Hudson Valley please visit my brother's site West Nyack Honey

 Some Interesting Honey Facts